-There are many possible causes of sensitive nipples, most of which are benign.
-However, in rare cases, this symptom may be due to a severe condition that requires treatment.
+There are many possible causes of sensitive nipples, most of which are benign, such as friction and chafing.
+However, in rare cases, this symptom may be due to a condition that requires treatment, like breast cancer.

 People who have sensitive nipples may experience some or all of the following symptoms: